nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 breakdown of these applications by status (shown both in numbers and as a pie chart).

 Format: no command is needed.
 Statistics information is recomputed and regenerated upon every command execution.

+Refer to the screenshots below for the before and after comparison of the Statistics panel, after an application's status was changed from `interested` to `applied`.

+**Insert screenshots here.**

 #### 4.4.5 Clearing all applications : `clear`